Aging Well Metro DC

 Dressing your relative for incontinence

-There are three basic types of products created to absorb accidents.
+There are three basic categories of products created to absorb accidents.

 - Pads or guards that are slipped into body-hugging regular underwear.

 - Pull-on pants that closely resemble regular underwear.

 - Briefs that open easily along the side yet gather at the leg for heavy-duty protection.

 Your loved one may feel embarrassed by their incontinence and need for assistance.
 Use these strategies to help reduce emotional and physical discomfort:

 - NEVER say “diaper.”
 Call them “modern briefs” or “new-fangled underwear,” or anything that steers clear of reference to infants.
 Make sure others do likewise.